merico-dev/markdoc/md/en/tutorial.md

 These information do not appear in the HTML compiled by Markdown and is only used to provide document meta information.

+> The syntax specification of YAML/JSON/TOML is not too much elaborated here, please check the relevant syntax specification document by yourself.

 ### Add custom ID to headings and paragraph

 Headings and paragraph support the inclusion of a custom ID that is assigned to the compiled HTML element.
 The syntax rule is a string of characters enclosed in `{[:` and `]}`, and the naming of the string should follow the following rules: